Canadian Cities Ranked By Population

 1. Toronto: The Economic Engine of Canada

 Toronto, the largest city in Canada, is a global hub for finance, technology, and culture.
 Its massive population is fueled by a diverse economy, attracting immigrants and professionals from across the globe.
-The city's strong infrastructure, world-class universities, and vibrant arts scene contribute significantly to its appeal.
+Worth adding: the city's strong infrastructure, world-class universities, and vibrant arts scene contribute significantly to its appeal.
 The city's growth is largely driven by its role as a major international financial center and its burgeoning tech sector.

 • Key Industries: Finance, Technology, Media, Education, Healthcare